berops/claudie/docs/input-manifest/input-manifest.md

 - `server_type`

   Type of the machines in the nodepool.

+  Currently, only AMD64 machines are supported.

 - `image`

   OS image of the machine.

-Currently, Claudie only supports ubuntu images.
+  Currently, only Ubuntu AMD64 images are supported.

 - `disk_size`